Evandula/DetectConf-Asclepias_syriaca/README.md

        alt="Detection-confidence surface for Asclepias syriaca in Belgium.">
 </p>

 The map above shows the headline output for the demonstration species: every grid (10x10km) cell in Belgium is assigned a detection-confidence score between 0 and 1.
 High-confidence cells (yellow) are places where, given the local observation system, we would expect *A. syriaca* to have been recorded if it were present.
-Low-confidence cells (dark blue) are places where apparent absence carries little information — the species may genuinely be absent, or the observation system may simply not have looked closely enough.
+Low-confidence cells (dark blue) are places where apparent absence carries little information: the species may genuinely be absent (this could be corroborated with a suitability map), or alternatively, the observation system may simply not have a representative sample to support detection.

 ---